-This course will introduce the participants to how to work strategically with research communication via traditional news media and social media.
+This course will introduce the participants how to work strategically with research communication via traditional news media and social media.
 Based on research and theory, the course will also provide central tools and ways of working strategically with research communication – on how to get started and how to maintain a certain level of activity.

 The purpose of this course is to provide participants with knowledge on research communication; on how researchers can successfully appear in the traditional media and on social media; and on how journalists work and think when working with researchers.
-This course will provide specific tools, which the participants can use in their everyday practice when working with journalists and social media.
+The course will provide specific tools, which the participants can use in their everyday practice when working with journalists and social media.

 BRIDGE - Translational Excellence Programme

-Upon completing the course, participants should be able to:
+Upon completing the course, participants should have:

-- Theoretical knowledge on research communication, strategic communication, journalism and media research
+- Theoretical knowledge on research communication, strategic communication, journalism, and media research

 - Practical knowledge on how traditional and social media works and how they can be used for effective research communication